HAYVENO/hayveno/README.md

 - 👯 I’m looking to collaborate on exciting projects ✨
 - 🤔 I would appreciate help and tips on contributing to OSS
 - 💬 Let's discuss about online privacy and technical documentation
-- 📫 How to reach me: ✉️ haythepen@gmail.com  or   𓅱 @hay_yusuf
+- 📫 How to reach me: ✉️ haythepen@gmail.com
 - 🙂 Pronouns: He/Him
 - ⚡ Fun fact: I built my first web project in 2012, and it somehow became my first Phishing lesson.